mark-summerfield/uxf/py/README.md

 attributes.

-For reading UXF data it is easiest to iterate, and to do so recursively, if the data has nested collections.
-Note that the `visit.py` example provides a way of doing this using the visitor design pattern.
-The `uxfconvert.py` example shows alternative approaches to manual iteration.
+For reading UXF data it is easiest to iterate, and to do so recursively, if the data has nested collections, e.g., using [Uxf.visit()](#uxf.visit-def).
+The `uxfconvert.py` tool and the `eg/slides2.py` example both show alternative approaches to manual iteration.

 Note that for imports, if the filename is relative it is searched for in the same folder as the importing UXF file, and if not found there, in the